-- 3.9.1 All staff are bound contractually to protect the confidentiality of information to which they have access in the course of their employment. - 3.9.2 Provision currently exists in contracts between Providers to and its confidentiality of information that is utilised in any dealings arising from the operation of the Providers should ensure that any contract. information disclosed to the PHA is anonymised where possible.
-Where identification individuals is necessary.
-Providers should ensure that appropriate consent of data subjects is in place for the purpose of disclosure and that disclosure is in line with the provisions of all relevant legislation and applicable guidance.
-Providers should describe any conditions which are attached to the data at the time of transfer. such as retention and disposal timescales. - 3.9.3 Comprehensive confidentiality clauses are currently written into contracts between the PHA and computer companies/agencies and general maintenance contractors which refer directly to the protection of personal data and confidentiality.
+3.9.1 All staff are bound contractually to protect the confidentiality of information to which they have access in the course of their employment.

+- 3.9.2 Provision currently exists in contracts between the PHA and its Providers to maintain confidentiality of information that is utilised in any dealings arising from the operation of the contract.
+Providers should ensure that any information disclosed to the PHA is anonymised where possible.
+Where identification of individuals is necessary, the Controller, often the Service Provider, should ensure that an appropriate legal basis, often the consent of data subjects, is in place for the purpose of disclosure and that disclosure is in line with the provisions of all relevant legislation and applicable guidance.
+Providers should describe any conditions which are attached to the data at the time of transfer, such as retention and disposal timescales. - 3.9.3 Comprehensive confidentiality clauses are currently written into contracts between the PHA and computer companies/agencies and general maintenance contractors which refer directly to the protection of personal data and confidentiality.
 All contractors have a responsibility under this policy and existing legislation to protect the information to which they have access under the terms of their contract. - 3.9.4 Protocols, such as those for faxing information and operation of 'safe haven' addresses and associated contact persons, are currently shared with those Providers/contractors to whom they may apply.